 IOT Security Flaws Discussion

-Right to safety (liability), informed, choose, heard, satisfaction, education, redress
+o Right to safety (liability), to be informed, to choose, to be heard, satisfaction, education, redress

-Information that is clear, verifiable, timely (Responsibilities on Providers and Consumers)
+· Information needed that is clear, verifiable, timely (Responsibilities on Providers and Consumers)

 o Smart vs dumb